NCCAN

 Topic Areas

-Explore new strategies to ensure youth leave care with the relationships, supports, and opportunities necessary to succeed in life.
+Explore new strategies to ensure that all youth leave care with the relationships, supports, and opportunities necessary to succeed in life.
 This will include the importance of youth voice in decision-making; mental health and well-being; strategies for relational permanence; and supports during transition.
-There will be a special focus on LGBTQIA2S+ youth and parenting youth in care.